NxPKG/khulnasoft-docs/content/r2/examples/terraform-aws.md

 {{<Aside type="note" header="Note for using AWS provider">}}

-For using only the Cloudflare provider, see [Terraform](/r2/examples/terraform/).
+For using only the Khulnasoft provider, see [Terraform](/r2/examples/terraform/).

 {{</Aside>}}